tenox7/wfm/README.md

 #### WFM as root

-Like any other web server, WFM starts the process as `root` to bind to port 80 or 443.
+Like any other web server, WFM starts the process as `root` to binds to port 80 or 443.
 Then it setuids to a desired user specified with `-setuid=myuser`.
 Similarly the WFM performs chroot to a directory specified with `-chroot=/datadir`.
 An example service file is provided [here](service/systemd/wfm80.service).